We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-sleepmonster +0 points · about 1 year ago
+sleepmonster +0 points · over 1 year ago

 I wash the mask with liquid hand soap daily to prevent acne.
 It takes 10 seconds.
 Then everything else once a week in a plastic tub strap’s included.
 Use dawn and hot water.
 If I go more than a week I notice it.